TheOldZoom/daisy/README.md

 # TODO

-- [ ] Implement unit tests for all commands and utilities.
 - [ ] Add error handling and logging for all API requests.
 - [x] Improve the command handling system to support nested subcommands.
 - [ ] Add more detailed documentation for each command and utility function.